Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PBkvqmyjADM.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: How often will you release updates in Early Access?
 https://www.youtube.com/watch?v=PBkvqmyjADM
-This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: When is 1.0 going to be ready?](./yt-tCFcLdnSFrA.md) [https://www.youtube.com/watch?v=tCFcLdnSFrA](https://www.youtube.com/watch?v=tCFcLdnSFrA)
+This question was possibly duplicated with a more recent answer: [October 18th, 2022 Livestream Q&A: Are we getting close to 1.0?](./yt-RJdlDgWm94U.md) [https://www.youtube.com/watch?v=RJdlDgWm94U](https://www.youtube.com/watch?v=RJdlDgWm94U)

 ### Topics